 The Churchill War Rooms is a museum in London, England, located below the Ministry of Defence headquarters in the Whitehall area of Westminster.
 The museum is housed in a subterranean complex that was constructed in 1939 to provide a safe shelter for the British Government in the event of a major enemy air attack on London.

 Context offers Small-Group Tours and Private Tours of the CWR on a daily basis.

 Churchill’s Cabinet War Rooms were the underground headquarters used by British Prime Minister Winston Churchill and his government during World War II.
 The complex consisted of four separate parts:

-The is the perfect place to learn about the history of war and conflict in Britain.
+The Imperial War Museum is the perfect place to learn about the history of war and conflict in Britain.
 It covers everything from World War II to the present day and events such as India's independence movement and the Spanish Civil War.

 The museum has several permanent exhibitions, including "Our World: Art Through The Lens Of Conflict" which explores how art and photography have been used to document war over time.
 There are also temporary exhibitions on display throughout the year.
 In addition to its permanent galleries, the museum regularly hosts special exhibitions like "Women at War 1914-1918".